-Stop Overlooking The One Item Of Clothing You Actually Wear The Most
+We're Fully Embracing The Pajama Phase Of WFH Attire

-When asked what item we wear the most, we rarely realize that above our trusty puffer jackets and vintage jeans, the real answer is probably our pajamas.
-And when we're in something that often (every night, lazy Sundays), it may be time to start giving it the attention it deserves.
-In plain speak: Ditch the worn-out college tee and ramp it up with a matching two-piece set.
+When asked what item we wear the most, we rarely realize that even more than our floral spring dresses and relaxed denim, the real answer is probably our pajamas — especially considering so many of us are restricted to the indoors at the moment.
+And when we're already in something that often (every night, lazy Sundays, and so on), it may be time to start giving it the attention it deserves.
+In plain speak: Ditch the worn-out college tee and ramp up your pajama selection with a matching sweatsuit, a slinky robe, even an unexpected motif or two.

-We're debunking the idea that "staying in" is synonymous with "dressing down," which means replacing those stretched-out elastic bottoms with super-soft silk pants, cute camisoles, and oversized button-ups.
-Home hang-out time is the perfect excuse to dress for yourself, so we've found 18, dare we say sophisticated, pajamas to wear on and off of your couch.
-These sets are equal parts cozy and flattering — so much so you'll have a hard time convincing yourself to take them off.
+We're debunking the idea that "staying in" is synonymous with "dressing down," which means replacing those stretched-out elastic bottoms with super-soft silk pants, oversized button-ups, and beyond.
+Home hang-out time is the perfect excuse to dress for yourself, so we've found over 20, dare we say sophisticated, pajamas to wear on and off of your couch.
+These styles and sets are equal parts cozy and flattering — so much so you'll have a hard time convincing yourself to take them off.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.